ukoquique/portfolio-check/README.md

 ## Server Configuration

-The project uses a Node.js server (server.js) with these key features:
+The portfolio uses a simple Node.js server with the following configuration options in `server/config.js`:

+- **Port**: Default is 3001, can be changed in the config file or via environment variables
-- **Port Configuration**: Default port is 3001 (configurable via PORT environment variable)
+- **Host**: Default is 'localhost', configurable via environment variables
-- **Static File Serving**: Automatically serves HTML, CSS, JS, and image files
+- **Environment**: Development or production mode (NODE_ENV)
+- **Caching**: Enabled in production mode, disabled in development
+- **MIME Types**: Configured for all common web file types
+- **Error Handling**: Comprehensive error handling with custom error types
-- **MIME Type Support**: Properly sets content types for various file extensions
+- **Logging**: Structured logging with different levels based on environment for various file extensions
 - **Fallback to Index**: Routes unknown paths back to index.html
 - **API Endpoints**: Handles requests to launch applications like the Ecosystem Simulation
 - **Process Management**: Executes and manages external applications
+- **Error Handling**: Comprehensive error handling with custom error classes

-To change the default port, set the PORT environment variable when running the server:
+To change the port, set the PORT environment variable before starting the server:

 ```bash
 PORT=8080 npm run start
 ```